Discover the Silent-Night-Land

 Day 2 – SalzburgerLand

-Oberndorf – visit the “Silent-Night-chapel” and the museum in the old vicarage with focus on “Silent Night!
-Holy Night!” and the Salzach river shipping.
-After that you can travel to the “Old Town” of Salzbug (approx. 20 km) and visit the special exhibition “Silent Night 200” in the Salzburg Museum for the 200 year jubilee of “Silent Night!
-Holy Night!”, as well as the stage play “My Silent Night” composed by John Debney at the “Felsenreitschule Salzburg”.
+Oberndorf – visit the Silent-Night-chapel and the museum in the old vicarage with focus on “Silent Night!
+Holy Night!” as well as the Salzach river shipping.
+Afterwards you may travel to the City of Salzburg (approx. 20 km) and visit the special exhibition “Silent Night 200” in the Salzburg Museum for the 200th anniversary of “Silent Night!
+Holy Night!”, as well as the stage Play “My Silent Night” composed by John Debney at the “Felsenreitschule Salzburg”.
+The world-premiere of “My Silent Night” will be on 24th November 2018.
+Here you can read all about the Silent-Night-Locations in SalzburgerLand.

 Day 3 – Tirol